MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Step 7 - **Go back to review** - Once you are finished assessing understanding you make a call if they understand a concept properly, or if you can move on to the next step in your roadmap.
 For all intents and purposes you are back to review.

+## Coding katas or synthetic problems

+We use

+### Understanding motivation leads to a better experience

+* People enjoy the work more, something invigorating about adding value and building stuff others will use

+Cons of real problems
+* Complex, often has too many things you need to understand
+* Touch area on what you are actually learning can be low

-## Coding katas are useful but can get boring
+are useful but can get boring

 ## Looking at code is often better than talking about code